OFFIS-mosaik/mosaik/docs/tutorials/tutorial_api-java.rst

 Getting the Java API
 ====================

-First you have to get the sources of the `mosaik-API for Java <https://bitbucket.org/mosaik/mosaik-api-java>`_ which is provided on Bitbucket.
+First you have to get the sources of the `mosaik-API for Java <https://gitlab.com/mosaik/mosaik-api-java>`_ which is provided on Gitlab.
 Clone it and put it in the development environment of your choice.

 Creating the model
 ==================